Professor of Chemistry

 M.S., Ph.D., Arizona State University

-I am an Associate Professor of Chemistry after joining the faculty in 2008 and earning tenure in 2013.
+I am a Professor of Chemistry after joining the faculty in 2008 and earning tenure in 2013.
 I typically teach Organic Chemistry and General Chemistry each year.
 Organic chemistry creates a unique mentoring and teaching opportunity because of the academic challenge.
 I enjoy helping students develop skills to succeed in my course and in the future.
 As a member of the Johnson Center committee (2009-2014) I mentored new faculty through a monthly lunch series.
 From 2013-2016 I formalized and expanded the Austin College’s STEM Teaching and Research (STAR) program, which seeks to integrate formal leadership concepts into the science curriculum to create a generation of science leaders able to take on future.
 Under my leadership the STAR program quadrupled in size from 6 to 24 faculty and secured initial funding from the Keck Foundation.
 In the past two years I managed teams that successfully secured scholarship funds for Austin College Students through the NSF’s S-STEM and Noyce programs.
 My academic research focuses on synthesizing organic crystals with free moving components that can be use in molecular machines.

 - Chemistry 111: General Chemistry I